A Malaysian’s Handy Tips to Explore Malacca

 Normally missing from more touristy recommendations that usually omit the Malay heritage of Malacca, this is an indigenous Malay spicy-sour chilli dish, usually with fish but sometimes also with chicken.
 Communities along the Straits of Malacca (the Peranakan Straits Chinese included) have their own versions, but Malacca is known for specialising in asam pedas.

 So, you can impress other travellers by even knowing to look for asam pedas in the first place!
-See if you can the outlets with more innovative versions than just ‘fish’ or ‘chicken’.
+See if you can find outlets with more innovative versions than just ‘fish’ or ‘chicken’.
+Or maybe, you’d prefer to stick to the classics?
+That’s good too!

 Note: This recommendation is meant for those who can withstand spicy food.